tomfu1/ml_project/README.md

 ## Data

 The database can be downloaded [here](https://drive.google.com/file/d/15f9Dcy1rFrBEHFNN1FNjSWbFoW_A4CyF/view).
-By default, `main.py` expects the database to be located at `./dataset_train_2k.db`.
-However, this can be configured in the YAML configuration file, which is discussed further below.
+By default, `main.py` will look for the dataset at path `dataset_train_2k.db`, but this can be configured in the YAML configuration file, which will be discussed below.
+Note, the script will automatically download the dataset if it is not present in the default or configured location and place it there.

 ## Options